Grelling–Nelson paradox: Ambiguous cases

 One may also ask whether "loud" is autological or heterological.
 If said loudly, "loud" is autological; otherwise, it is heterological.
 This shows that some adjectives cannot be unambiguously classified as autological or heterological.
 Newhard sought to eliminate this problem by taking Grelling's Paradox to deal specifically with word types as opposed to word tokens.

 Similarities with Russell's paradox

-The Grelling–Nelson paradox can be translated into Bertrand Russell's famous paradox in the following way.
+The Grelling–Nelson paradox can be translated into Russell's paradox in the following way.
 First, one must identify each adjective with the set of objects to which that adjective applies.
 So, for example, the adjective "red" is equated with the set of all red objects.
 In this way, the adjective "pronounceable" is equated with the set of all pronounceable things, one of which is the word "pronounceable" itself.
-Thus, an autological word is understood as a set, one of whose elements is the set itself.
+Thus, an autological word is understood as a set, one of whose elements may be the set itself.
 The question of whether the word "heterological" is heterological becomes the question of whether the set of all sets which do not contain themselves contains itself.